 Social: Fraternity and Sorority Life at Villanova University provides opportunities for a well-rounded social life, as well as for developing lifelong friendships.
 Many activities are organized not only to become closer to one's sisters or brothers, but to members of other chapters, as well.

 Social Event: A general term that includes mixers, formals, and date parties that must be registered in accordance with the Social Policy.
 (See Appendix)

 Sorority: A female student organization that has secret rites; a student organization for academic, professional, and extracurricular purposes.

 Strict Silence: A time period when members of sororities may not discuss recruitment with non-sorority members outside of recruitment events.

-Stroll: A line dance done by members of multicultural Greek organizations (usually at a party or step show).
+Stroll: A line dance done by members of multicultural Greek organizations (usually at a step show).